sen-rohit90/to-do-webapp/README.md

 - Just put the key, value in the modelMap object
 - On the jsp page, access this variable with ${name}

+Step 07: Logging using slf4j
+- Add details on application properties file logging.level.com.todo.todowebapp.login=debug

+- And on class, create an instance of Logger class private Logger logger = LoggerFactory.getLogger(getClass());

+- Use logger as per need.

+- Future mini project idea: use log4j2 as the logger